 Learn about resources the Center for Teaching & Excellence has to offer in our “5 Things To Know” video segment.
 Kimberly Fournier, associate director for the Center of Teaching and Learning, discusses some useful faculty advisement resources such as mid-semester survey assessments for faculty and teaching workshops.
 Stay tuned to our YouTube channel for more of […] Read More

 Women faculty in UNM’s STEM fields can now apply for a variety of grants as part of the 2019 Women In STEM awards.
 The awards are supported by an anonymous gift made in 2015 to UNM to support research by and professorships for women faculty in Science, Technology, Engineering, and Mathematics.
 The income from […] Read More

 How do you get the significant done in the face of the urgent?
 Learn about a few different reality-based approaches to semester planning with an Advance at UNM presentation by Kersti Tyson, UNM associate professor of the College of Education and Tryphenia Peele-Eady, UNM associate professor, director of College of Education Multicultural Education Center.

 Makayla Grijalva Title with Advance at UNM: Multimedia intern Your background: Makayla is an undergraduate student pursuing a double major in Multimedia Journalism and Political Science.
 She is also working as the multimedia editor at the Daily Lobo and as a student intern at the New Mexico News Port.
 Prior to working at Advance, she […] Read More

-This section of the presentation looks at how educators can use social media in the classroom.
+This section of a presentation about “Social Media 101 for professionals and academics” looks at how educators can use social media in the classroom.

-This section of the presentation on “Social Media 101 for academics and professionals” considers how educators can use Facebook Groups in the classroom.
+This section of a presentation on “Social Media 101 for academics and professionals” looks at how educators can use Facebook Groups in the classroom.